ArduPilot/ardupilot_wiki/common/source/docs/common-tbs-rc.rst

 Any Crossfire compatible receiver can be used with ArduPilot.

-If you do not wish to use telemetry then a **TBS Crossfire** receiver can be connected to the **RCIN** port using :ref:`SBUS <common-rc-systems>`
+If you do not wish to use telemetry then a **TBS Crossfire** receiver can be connected to the **RCIN** port using :ref:`SBUS <common-rc-systems>`.
+You must configure the Receiver to output SBUS, of course.

 CRSF Receivers
 ==============

 If you wish to use telemetry then a TBS receiver can be connected to a UART utilizing the `CRSF <https://www.team-blacksheep.com/products/prod:crossfire_tx>`__ protocol.

 CRSF is a full-duplex protocol that supports integrated telemetry and a number of other features.
-Connect the RX pin of the UART to the TX pin of the CRSF device and vice versa.
+Connect the RX pin of the UART to the CRSF TX pin of the CRSF device and vice versa.
 Currently a full-duplex UART connection is required.
+For best performance a UART with DMA capability on its RX port is desireable, but not required.
+A message will be displayed once on the GCS console, if connected to a UART without this capability.

 In the configuration of the serial port select the RCIN protocol.
 So for example for serial port 4: